Texas A&M University Corps of Cadets: Fish Drill Team

 Over the following 75 years, the team earned dozens of national championships including every national title since 2004, except 2009, when the team placed 2nd.
-They were selected to portrayed the United States Marine Corps Silent Drill Platoon during the opening segment of the 1992 film A Few Good Men and served as army soldiers in training in Courage Under Fire.
+They were selected to portray the United States Marine Corps Silent Drill Platoon during the opening segment of the 1992 film A Few Good Men and served as army soldiers in training in Courage Under Fire.

 Despite a successful record in drill competitions nationwide, in 1997 the Fish Drill Team was put on hiatus for four years due to leadership concerns and issues, most notably hazing of students.
 The team was reinstated in the spring of 2002.